caeyo/EarAid/README.md

 A Celeste mod allowing the volume of certain (generally obnoxious) sounds to be adjusted individually. sorry kevin

 Sounds currently supported:
-- *Death:* The sound used when the player dies.
+- *Death:* The sounds used when the player dies.
 - *Golden Death:* The death gong sound used when the player dies with a golden berry.
-- *Dream Block:* The sound used when the player travels through a dream block.
+- *Dream Block:* The sounds used when the player travels through a dream block.
 - *Fireball:* The sound used when a fireball is present.
 - *Heart Collect:* The sound used when a crystal heart is collected.
+- *Oshiro Boss:* The sounds used when an Oshiro boss is active.
-- *Lightning Strike:* The crashing sound used when lightning strikes occur.
+- *Lightning Strike:* The sound used when lightning strikes occur.
 - *Farewell Wind:* The wind ambience used in Farewell.
 - *Ridge Wind:* The wind ambience used in Golden Ridge.
 - *Zip Mover:* The sound used when a zip mover is activated.